 ~ from the Moosewood Cookbook

-1/2 cup uncooked short grain brown rice
+1/2 cup uncooked short grain brown rice1 cup water

 2 tbsp soy sauce